 Assessment of waveform similarity is useful for investigating trends in earthquake activity within large datasets.
 Repeating waveforms are significant because they represent the product of earthquakes generated by the same source in the same location.

-Small, impulsive earthquakes that accompanied spine extrusion at Mount St Helens from 2004 to 2008 were dubbed 'drumbeats' due to their rhythmic occurrence (Iverson et al., 2006; Iverson, 2008).
-These waveforms were hypothesised to derive from 'stick-slip' motion of the magma plug as it was forced upwards (Iverson et al., 2006; Iverson, 2008).
+Small, impulsive earthquakes that accompanied spine extrusion at Mount St Helens from 2004 to 2008 were dubbed "drumbeats" due to their rhythmic occurrence (Iverson et al., 2006; Iverson, 2008).
+These waveforms were hypothesised to derive from "stick-slip" motion of the magma plug as it was forced upwards (Iverson et al., 2006; Iverson, 2008).
 The margins of this magma plug experienced strain localisation, and the surface textures (deformation features) of the extruded spine can provide the key to sub-surface deformation that may help regulate magma ascent (Kennedy et al., 2009; Kendrick et al., 2012).
 Here we explore the role of repeating earthquakes as an indicator of the conditions along the margins of the spine at Unzen.

 We use cross-correlation to measure the similarity of waveforms in the event catalogue constructed using the single-station detection method (Sect.
 2.2).
-To calculate waveform cross-correlation, we extract a 5-second window of data beginning at the picked arrival time.
-All waveforms are filtered with a 0.5 to 20 Hz passband Butterworth filter to minimise background noise and increase the signal-to-noise ratio.
+To calculate waveform cross-correlation, we extract a 5 s window of data beginning at the picked arrival time.
+All waveforms are filtered with a 0.5-20 Hz passband Butterworth filter to minimise background noise and increase the signal-to-noise ratio.
 Five seconds of data following the arrival is sufficient to include the largest amplitude section of most waveforms while minimizing the effect of background noise.
-Changes in window length of a few seconds has a minor influence on the calculated correlation coefficient (not shown here).
+Changes in window length

+- of a few seconds has a minor influence on the calculated correlation coefficient (not shown here).
 In the chosen period of analysis, each waveform is compared to every other waveform and the pair is designated a correlation value between 0 and 1; i.e. a value of similarity where 0 is completely different and 1 is identical.
-We identify clusters (repeating earthquakes, a.k.a. families, multiplets) using a hierarchial clustering method similar to that used by Buurman and West (2010).
+We identify clus- - ters (repeating earthquakes, a.k.a. families, multiplets) using a hierarchial clustering method similar to that used by Buurman and West (2010).
 Based on visual inspection of the cluster tree, we choose a correlation threshold of 0.8 and a minimum number of five events to define clusters.
-The value is equal to or higher than in comparable studies (e.g. Green and Neuberg, 2006; Buurman and West, 2010; Rodgers et al., 2013); further discussion of the choice of parameters is found in Appendix B. Previously, waveform correlation has detected low-frequency clusters during swarms at Soufrière Hills volcano which were linked to a fixed shallow conduit source in the volcanic system (Green and Neuberg, 2006).
-Buurman and

-West (2010) found clusters of waveforms closely tied to explosions at Augustine volcano (USA) and proposed that the method has considerable potential as an automated real-time volcanic explosion monitoring tool.
+The value is equal to or higher than in comparable studies (e.g. Green and Neuberg, 2006; Buurman and West, 2010).
+Previously, wave-form correlation has detected low-frequency clusters during swarms at Soufrière Hills volcano which were linked to a fixed shallow conduit source in the volcanic system (Green and Neuberg, 2006).
+Buurman and West (2010) found clusters of waveforms closely tied to explosions at Augustine volcano (USA) and proposed that the method has considerable potential as an automated real-time volcanic explosion monitoring tool.

-2.5 Singular Value Decomposition
+2.5 Singular value decomposition